AppDaemon/appdaemon/docs/APPGUIDE.rst

 Custom Constraints
 ------------------

-An App can also register it's own custom constraints which can then be used in exactly the same way as App level or callback level constraints.
+An App can also register its own custom constraints which can then be used in exactly the same way as App level or callback level constraints.
 A custom constraint is simply a python function that returns ``True`` or ``False`` when presented with the constraint argument.
 If it returns ``True``, the constraint is regarded as satisfied and the callback will be made (subject to any other constraints also evaluating to ``True``.
 Likewise, a False return means that the callback won't fire.
 Custom constraints are a handy way to control multiple callbacks that have some complex logic and enable you to avoid duplicating code in all callbacks.

 To use a custom constraint, it is first necessary to register the function to be used to evaluate it using the ``register_constraint()`` api call.
 Constraints can also be unregistered using the ``deregister_constraint()`` call, and the ``list_constraints()`` call will return a list of currently registered constraints.